Table of Contents

 Contrast this with what is referred to as the “blackboard method” used in school and tuition classes.
 Here the students learn via lectures, or videos or simply reading textbooks.
 This broadcast method is simply ineffective for mathematics for a number of reasons.

-Drills Vs Reasoning : The blackboard method places inordinate emphasis on drills rather than understanding the reason well.
-Has detrimental impact on learning with time.
+- Drills Vs Reasoning: The blackboard method places an inordinate emphasis on drills rather than understanding the reason well.
+It has a detrimental impact on learning with time.

-Arbitrary Schedule Vs Self Paced : The blackboard method sets arbitrary schedule for topics eg. fractions must be done in 3 weeks.
+- Arbitrary Schedule Vs Self Paced: The blackboard method sets an arbitrary schedule for topics eg. fractions must be done in 3 weeks.
 This one size fits all policy doesn’t work for mathematics.
 Some children would learn faster while others may take more time.
-Mastery can come only if learning is self paced.
+Mastery can come only if learning is self-paced.

 Thus, no Cuemath class has a blackboard and the teacher is not expected to lecture students.